etherbiswas/NixOS/README.md

 ![PwNixOS Logo](pics/PwNixOS.png)

+## Getting Started

+To get started with PwNixOS, follow these steps:

+1. [Installation](https://nixos.org/manual/nixos/stable/index.html#ch-installation): Install NixOS on your machine by following the official installation guide.
+2. Clone this repo: `https://github.com/etherbiswas/NixOS.git ~/.config/nixos`
+3. Edit username: By default, the username for all the configuration is `ether` and the hostname is `nixos`.
+You can change this as you want by editing in all the files (don't forget to rename the folder inside hosts). `grep -i -R ether ~/.config/nixos/` and `grep -i -R nixos ~/.config/nixos/` are useful.
+4. Copy your specific hardware-configuration.nix file: You need to copy you hardware-configuration.nix file located at /etc/nixos/hardware-configuration.nix to the host folder.
+5. Review default.nix file inside pwnix host folder.
+It contains the configuration for amd and intel.
+You have to choose one, comment the other.
+6. Enable Nix-Command and Flakes options: Edit your configuration.nix file located at /etc/nixos/configuration.nix adding this line -> `nix.settings.experimental-features = [ "nix-command" "flakes" ];`.
+7. Rebuild your system (without the flake): Open a terminal and run -> `sudo nixos-rebuild switch`.
+8. Apply the flake: Open a terminal and inside `~/.config/nixos/` run `sudo nixos-rebuild boot --flake <host type> --upgrade`.
+9. Fingers crossed Reboot!

 ## Introduction

 Welcome to PwNixOS, a NixOS Flake that combines a strong focus on productivity with powerful tools for hacking.